paymennt/docs/community/2-account-management/5-desktop-login.md

 OR

 2. Using the QR code to log in:
-   * Open the side menu on your Paymennt.com mobile app and tap the “QR CODE ICON” icon on the top right corner.
+   * Open the side menu on your [<ins>Paymennt.com</ins>](https://www.paymennt.com/) mobile app and tap the “QR CODE ICON” icon on the top right corner.
 The app may prompt you for access rights to use your camera for capturing the QR code.
    * Scan the QR code on the web login page using your mobile phone.

 ![aaa](/img/community/account-management/desktop-login-2.png)

-   * The Paymennt.com web portal should log in successfully.
+   * The [<ins>Paymennt.com</ins>](https://www.paymennt.com/) portal should log in successfully.

 ***